Evaluation, Renewal, and Advancement of Term Faculty Appointments

 Term Faculty Advancement Process and Deadlines

 Recommendation materials for the advancement of term faculty are due from the colleges to the Office of the Senior Vice President and Provost on March 1.
-Candidates should check with their departments to be aware of earlier department and college-level submission deadlines.
+Candidates are encouraged to check with their departments to be aware of earlier department and college-level submission deadlines.

 Advancement materials submitted by candidates to their departments for review may vary by college and discipline.
-However, it is expected that candidates provide an advancement dossier that aligns with their Position Responsibility Statement (PRS) and that demonstrates the quality and effectiveness of their work (e.g., student evaluations of teaching, peer evaluation of teaching, sample course syllabi, advising accomplishments, list of publications or grants, clinical caseload, etc.).
-These advancement materials should be reviewed at the department level.
-The candidate’s dossier should be prepared in accordance with the college’s guidelines and/or advancement template.
-Each candidate’s advancement dossier should contain the following materials:
+However, it is expected that candidates provide an advancement portfolio that aligns with their Position Responsibility Statement (PRS) and that demonstrates the quality and effectiveness of their work (e.g., student ratings of teaching, peer evaluation of teaching, sample course syllabi, advising accomplishments, list of publications or grants, clinical caseload, etc.).
+To strengthen the advancement materials, candidates are advised to have their materials reviewed at the department level, such as by senior faculty mentors.
+These individuals may share constructive feedback with the candidate.
+The candidate is advised to prepare their documents in accordance with the college’s guidelines and/or advancement template.
+Each candidate’s advancement portfolio will contain the following materials:

-- Cover sheet (DOC) The standard university cover sheet is to be completed by the department for each case and forwarded with the candidate’s materials.
+- Cover sheet (PDF, 156KB) The standard university cover sheet is to be completed by the department for each case and forwarded with the candidate’s materials.